 Solid Tumor PDX Models

-Champions Oncology patient-derived tumor grafts are a large, diverse bank of clinically-relevant PDX models with demonstrated correlation to clinical outcomes.
+Champions' patient-derived tumor grafts are a large collection of diverse, clinically relevant PDX models with demonstrated correlation to clinical outcomes.

 The Champions TumorGraft® platform is a powerful solution for deriving insights across the entire drug development cycle, from target discovery to clinical research.

 Over 1,400 PDX models represent the molecular and pathological heterogeneity across all tumor indications